ggreer/geoff.greer.fm/_posts/2012-06-09-nodejs-complaints.md

 Reload a module.

-### Isolation
+## Error Isolation

 I know people have said this before, but it's insane that node runs its own web server.
-You lose a ton features that specialized web servers like apache and nginx have. worse, you lose an ecosystem of tools and documentation centered around them. no .htaccess files, no rate limiting. no ip blocking. no mod_rewrite.
-Worst of all, by default a single unhandled error will cause your web server to crash.
+Specialized web servers like httpd and nginx have a ton features, and an ecosystem of tools and documentation centered around them.
+You lose all that with Node.js.
+Rate-limiting, .htaccess files, IP blocking, mod_rewrite.
+You have to re-implement these, or proxy all requests through a real web server.

+Worst of all, by default a single unhandled error will cause your web server to **crash**.
 Here's an example:

 {% highlight javascript %}
 var http = require('http');